This article brings together answers to the questions about organic search we at Google hear most often.

 Crawling and indexing are processes which can take some time and which rely on many factors.
 In general, we cannot make predictions or guarantees about when or if your URLs will be crawled or indexed.
-When looking at a site's indexing in Search Console, make sure that you have both the "www" and the "non-www" versions (like "www.example.com" and "example.com") verified and have a set a preferred domain.
+When looking at a site's indexing in Search Console, make sure that you have both the "www" and the "non-www" versions (like "www.example.com" and "example.com") verified.
 Keep in mind that while a sitemap file can help us learn about your site, it does not guarantee indexing or increase your site's ranking.

 We have several Help Center articles that explain these processes:

 - Google Basics - explains how crawling, indexing and ranking works